IngoKl/textdirectory/README.rst

 ``textdirectory --directory testdata --output_file aggregated.txt``

 This will take all files (.txt) in *testdata* and then aggregates the files into a file called *aggregated.txt*.

+You could also use '*' as a wildcard for filetype if you need to include all files and not just .txt.

+``textdirectory --directory testdata --output_file aggregated.txt --filetype *``

 **Example 2: Applying Filters and Transformations**